Project: Kemper County IGCC

 Transport Integrated Gasification (TRIG™) technology was developed by Southern Company and KBR in conjunction with the DOE.
 It is a coal-gasification method designed to be cleaner and cheaper than its competitors.
 TRIG technology is designed to work efficiently with lower rank coals, for example the Mississippi Lignite.
 The Kemper County IGCC Project is a scale-up of a test plant already in operation at the Power Systems Development Facility (PSDF) in Wilsonville, AL.

-The Kemper IGCC plant is situated in close proximity to an estimated 4 billion tons of mineable Mississippi lignite.
+The Kemper County IGCC plant is situated in close proximity to an estimated 4 billion tons of mineable Mississippi lignite.
 Mississippi lignite is a low rank coal with high moisture of high ash content.
+Southern Energy owns the lignite fields which will supply Kemper County.
 These type of coals make up half the proven reserves in the US and worldwide.
 It is estimated that 160 million tons of coal will be needed for Kemper IGCC to operate for 40 years.
+Lignite coals also have a very steady cost projection which make them a dependable fuel source for cost projection.
+The project is also located very close to mature Mississippi oil fields.

 The Mississippi Commission voted April 29, 2010 to allow the plant to go forward if Mississippi Power Company (a division of Southern Company) agreed to cap costs at $2.4 billion.
 MPC had previously proposed a cost cap of $3.2 billion.